 Eyeglasses (also called spectacles).
-Eyeglasses, the most common form of eyewear used to correct or improve many types of vision problems, are a frame that holds two pieces of glass or plastic, which have been ground into lenses to correct refractive errors.
+Eyeglasses is the most common form of eyewear used to correct or improve many types of vision problems.
+They are a frame that holds two pieces of glass or plastic, which have been ground into lenses to correct refractive errors.
 Refractive errors can include nearsightedness or myopia (difficulty seeing far away), farsightedness or hyperopia (difficulty seeing close up), and astigmatism (blurring due to an irregularly shaped cornea).
 Eyeglasses perform this function by adding or subtracting focusing power to the eye's cornea and lens.

 Contact lenses.
 Contact lenses are worn directly on the cornea of the eye.
-Like eyeglasses, contact lenses help to correct refractive errors and perform this function by adding or subtracting focusing power to the eye's cornea and lens.
+Like eyeglasses, contact lenses help to correct refractive errors.
+They perform this function by adding or subtracting focusing power to the eye's cornea and lens.

 How to read an eyeglass prescription

 The lens power of eyeglasses is measured in diopters.
 This measurement reflects the amount of power necessary to focus images directly onto the retina.
 When looking at an eyeglass prescription, you will see the following abbreviations:

 O.D.
 Oculus dextrous simply refers to the right eye (sometimes the abbreviation RE is used).

 O.S.
 Oculus sinister refers to the left eye (sometimes the abbreviation LE is used).

 In addition, the eyeglass prescription may also contain the following measurements:

 Sphere.
 This number measurement reflects how much nearsightedness or farsightedness.

 Cylinder.
 This number measurement refers to the amount of astigmatism (an irregularly shaped cornea which causes blurring) in the eye.